 Negotiated Checks.
-MDS checks already paid/encashed by government servicing banks.
+MDS checks already presented for encashment and paid by government servicing banks.

 Net Income (Loss).
 The difference between revenues and expenses, reflecting the results of operations of corporations for a given period.
 A positive balance indicates a net income while a negative balance, a net loss.